Tsebo200/Aureum-Elegance-Frontend/README.md

   - Log incoming deliveries with item breakdown, cost, and warehouse destination.
 - **Record Waste:**
   - Record damaged, expired, or lost stock.
 - **Waste Loss:**
   - Track reasons for loss and user accountability.

 ---

-This flow mirrors the real-world experience of a perfume warehouse — from fragrance creation and stock handling, to administrative oversight and waste management.
+This flow mirrors the real-world experience of a perfume warehouse; from fragrance creation and stock handling, to administrative oversight and waste management.

 ## Concept Process